Skip to content

 my_inputblock.mdx

-<div style={{ display:"flex", flexDirection:"column"}}>
+<div style={{ display:"flex", flexDirection:"column" }}>

 <label htmlFor="fname">First name:</label>

-<input type="text" id="fname" value={props.data["fname"]} onChange={(e)=>props.onChangeData("fname",e.target.value)} />
+<input style={{ color:'black' }} type="text" id="fname" value={props.data["fname"]} onChange={(e)=>props.onChangeData("fname",e.target.value)} />

 <label htmlFor="lname">Last name:</label>

-<input type="text" id="lname" value={props.data["lname"]} onChange={(e)=>props.onChangeData("lname",e.target.value)} />
+<input style={{ color:'black' }} type="text" id="lname" value={props.data["lname"]} onChange={(e)=>props.onChangeData("lname",e.target.value)} />

 </div>